Get a FREE heatpump worth £3000, with orders before summer

 Engineer On Site help

-We can provide on-site assistance at a day rate either to assist with installation or advise.
+We can provide on-site assistance, at a day rate, either to help directly with the installation

-notice from the date of the requested booking to guarantee availability of site staff.
+minimum of four weeks’ notice from the date of your requested booking for

-however we may not always be able to offer the date requested due to pre-arranged
+pre-arranged scheduling commitments, we may not always be able to offer the

-Please be aware that for this reason, changes to technical assistance dates may hold up
+● Note on Changes: Please be aware that changing technical assistance dates may

 Please call us to book an engineer.